JonEG/typo3-certifications/notes/01-typo3-concepts/frontend-plugins.md

 Goals:

+- [ ] I understand the purpose and types of frontend plugins available in TYPO3.
 - [ ] I know how to create and configure frontend plugins to add functionalities to a site.

 ---